 The colours here are ever so beautiful.
 There is a creek in this little gorge, which creates a small pool.
 Standing in there, surrounded by clicking hot springs made me feel like I had entered a fairy tale world.
 I was totally mesmerised in there.

 I took a video of the clicking hot springs to listen to at home.
-I had accidentally turned the camera on the side when I took the video, so I turned it on YouTube, which made the video really narrow, but you will get the general idea of the mystique of this beautiful rift :)
+I had accidentally turned the camera to the side when I took the video, so I turned it on YouTube, which made the video really narrow, but you will get the general idea of the mystique of this beautiful rift :)

 When you walk back down to the bathing area, you will see the most colourful geothermal moss in the river.
 It is by a soda spring, and the colours are out of this world.
 Geothermal vegetation is ever so colourful!